 Subchondral Bone Sclerosis is one of the most common complications seen in osteoarthritis.

-Basically, it is described as a thickening or hardening of the bone layer that is directly beneath the cartilage layer in damaged joints.
+It is described as a thickening or hardening of the bone layer directly beneath the cartilage layer in damaged joints.

 What is Osteoarthritis?

 There are hundreds of types of arthritis, but osteoarthritis is the most common.

 Many people over 60 experience some form of this pathology, presenting a lot of pain and discomfort at 40 years.

 Osteoarthritis is potentially disabling without treatment, starting with rigidity and discomfort, but with time, it can be much more painful and can cause irreparable damage to their joints.

 In essence, osteoarthritis is the result of repetitive movements and excessive stress in which the cartilage of the joints wears out over time.